Volcanoes of Indonesia – Satellite images (Sentinel) 2020-2021

 Baluran Volcano, East Java

 Satellite image of Baluran volcano in East Java.
 The volcano is 1247m tall and contains a broad horseshoe-shaped crater breached to the NE.
 Last eruption unknown.
-27th September.
+27th September.24 July 2021

 Batur Caldera, Bali